jibby0/server/README.md

 - k3s
 - minio
 - velero
 Important services are backed up with velero to the remote minio instance.
-These backups are restored to the remote k3s instance to ensure functionality.
+These backups can be restored to the remote k3s instance to ensure functionality, or function as a secondary service instance.

 ## installing velero
 ```